Books & Publications by DeStefano & Chamberlain

 Timber is a remarkably versatile and sustainable building material.
 Whether you are building a home, a barn, a church, or a school, there is a timber structure that is right for you.
 Timber is the material of choice when architectural drama is the objective and a more mundane structure just will not do.

-Timber Structures is presented in a digital format for your reading pleasure.
+The Second Edition of Timber Structures is presented in a digital format for your reading pleasure.

 Stamford Media Village - A Rhinestone In The Rough